FirmwareHandoff/firmware_handoff/source/transfer_list.rst

      - 0x4
      - The checksum is used to ensure the data contained within the list is intact.
 The checksum is set to a value such that the sum over every byte in the {tl_base_pa, …, tl_base_pa + size -1} address range, modulo 256, is equal to 0.

-   * - reserved
+   * - version
-     - 0x3
+     - 0x1
      - 0x5
-     - Reserved, must be zero.

-   * - version
-     - 0x4
-     - 0x8
      - The version of the TL header.
 This field is set to 1 for the TL header layout described in this version of the table.

    * - hdr_size
-     - 0x4
+     - 0x1
-     - 0xc
+     - 0x6
      - The size of this TL header in bytes.
-This field is set to 0x20 for the TL header layout described in this version of the table.
+This field is set to 0x10 for the TL header layout described in this version of the table.

+   * - reserved
+     - 0x1
+     - 0x7
+     - Reserved, must be zero.

    * - size
      - 0x4
-     - 0x10
+     - 0x8
      - The number of bytes occupied by the TL.
 This field accounts for the size of the TL header plus the size of all the entries contained in the TL.
 This field must be updated when any entry is added to the TL.

    * - max_size
      - 0x4
-     - 0x14
+     - 0xc
      - The maximum number of bytes that the TL can occupy.
 Any entry producer must check if there is sufficient space before adding an entry to the list.
 Firmware can resize and/or relocated the TL and update this field accordingly, provided that the TL requirements are respected.

-   * - reserved
-     - 0x8
-     - 0x18
-     - Reserved, must be zero.

 .. _sec_tl_entry_hdr: